 Mrs. James’ home was given as the address of two babies born within the last two weeks.4

 No reports ever surfaced regarding the whereabouts the babies born at this maternity home.
-It is not known why those two births were reported, but perhaps it was an error on the part of one of Trump’s associates.
+It is not known why those two births were reported.
+Perhaps it was an error on the part of one of Trump’s associates.
 Four years later, when Lawrence was born, his birth was not reported.
 He received a delayed birth affidavit, signed by his pastor and school principal, when he was ten years old.

 During the trial, the West Bend girl stated that Dr. Trump had twice performed an abortion on her, charging $100 each time.
 Nurse Christine James turned state’s evidence against Trump in exchange for a lenient sentence.
-With the testimony of these women, Leland Lewis Trump was fined $250, convicted of manslaughter, and lost his medical license for one year.
+With the testimony of these women, Leland Lewis Trump was convicted of manslaughter.
+He was also fined $250, and lost his medical license for one year.

 In this context, the term manslaughter is a bit misleading.
 To clarify, according to Milwaukee state law, there were varying degrees of severity assigned to abortion in the first half of the 20th century5.
-Those found guilty of killing the mother while performing an abortion were given an average of 15 years’ jail time and charged fines ranging from $500-$2000.
-Abortions performed after the “quickening,” when fetal movement can be felt (anywhere from 14 to 20 weeks), were still considered manslaughter, but the penalty was less severe if the mother lived — though she was then subject to criminal charges as well.
+Those found guilty of killing the mother while performing an abortion were given an average of 15 years’ jail time.
+They also faced fines ranging from $500-$2000.
+Abortions performed after the “quickening,” when fetal movement can be felt (anywhere from 14 to 20 weeks), were still considered manslaughter.
+However, the penalty was less severe if the mother lived — though she was then subject to criminal charges as well.

-Dr. Trump was likely found guilty of performing the abortions early in his client’s pregnancy, which would explain a 1-year license suspension and no jail time.
+Dr. Trump was likely found guilty of performing the abortions early in his client’s pregnancy.
+This would explain a 1-year license suspension and no jail time.
 Even with brother Rodger’s connections, Dr. Trump wouldn’t have been able to avoid the standard penalty for such a widely publicized conviction.

 However, the punishment apparently wasn’t severe enough to convince Leland to change his ways.
 A few years later, a 20-year-old girl ended up in Dr. Trump’s office.
 Four years prior, she started working at a bakery.